4 Reasons Why You Shouldn’t Flush Wet Wipes Down the Toilet

-Fatbergs can be regularly found in homes resulting in thousands of dollars’ worth of plumbing repairs.
+Fatbergs can be regularly found in homes, and result in thousands of dollars’ worth of plumbing repairs.
 The smaller variants of fatbergs are known as softball clogs and can be equally destructive just like flushing a softball down the toilet.

 3. Wall of Wipes

-Do you know what happens when you flush wet wipes down these drains?
-They get tangled with everything else down there resulting in wall of wipes that would be almost difficult to penetrate.
-Since this wall prevents anything else from reaching the sewer system, professional plumbing service would have to be called in to fix the problem.
-This is why it is important to get regular plumbing inspection service if you have old home plumbing systems.
+Since this wall prevents anything else from reaching the sewer system, a professional plumbing service would have to be called in to fix the problem.
+This is why it is important to get regular plumbing inspection services if you have old home plumbing systems.